 To use a fiscal year to optimize the Section 199A deduction, an accountant or taxpayer should also understand the Section 199A statute and the companion regulations.

-Preparers whether accountants or taxpayers would also want to read (perhaps multiple times) Revenue Procedure 2006-46 and then the instructions for the 1128, 8716 and 8752 forms.
+Preparers whether accountants or taxpayers would also want to read carefully Revenue Procedure 2006-46 if they’re changing a fiscal year and then also really carefully read the instructions for the 1128, 8716 and 8752 forms.

 Can IRS Challenge a Section 199A(i) Fiscal Year Change

-The IRS can reject or deny permission if you incompletely prepare the forms used to make the Section 444 election or ask permission to use a Section 442 natural year.
+The IRS can reject or deny permission if you incompletely prepare the forms used to make the Section 444 election or the forms used to ask permission to use a Section 442 natural year.

 The IRS might also theoretically revoke automatic permission granted earlier if a firm fails to follow the rules.
 For example, if a firm fails to maintain books and financial records in conformity with its fiscal year.